jacobbrunson/PSAT-Scores/README.md

 YAML is used for configuration.
 You may find these options in `config.yml`

 + `app.secret_key` Key used to encrypt session data.
 Not really important because no sensitive data is stored in the session
++ `app.debug` Should the app be run in debug mode?

 + `server.host` Hostname that the server will run on